liweinan/jboss-webserver-and-eap-high-availability/HowToUseCommonsDaemon.md

 # How To Use Apache Commons Daemon

-Apache Commons Daemon is a tool provided by Apache community which can help you to manage your Java application(Usually a server) as a standard system daemon.
+Apache Commons Daemon is a tool provided by Apache community which can help you to manage your Java application(usually a server) as a standard system daemon.

 The Apache Commons Daemon consists of two parts: One part is written in Java called `commons-daemon`, the other part is called `jsvc` which is written in C.